Kuadrant/kuadrant-controller/doc/service-discovery-oas-configmap.md

-# Setup HTTP routing rules from OpenAPI stored in a configmap
+# HTTP routing rules from OpenAPI stored in a configmap

 This guide shows how to define the routing rules from the [OpenAPI Specification (OAS) 3.x](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md)